xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 **contiguous-ports 8**

 5. Finally we configure the translation rules:
-- IPv4 to IPv6 rules are defined by the cpe-domain config and will be using the IPv6 VRF defined above:
+- IPv4 to IPv6 rules are defined by the cpe-domain config and after translation traffic will go out of the IPv6 VRF defined above.
+In particular example, traffic destined from 166.1.32.0/24 subnet will be translated to 2701:d01:3344::/64 subnet and send out VRF default (as configured in our example) based on the routing rule (see step 6 below):

+**cpe-domain-name cpe1 ipv4-prefix 166.1.32.0 ipv6-prefix 2701:d01:3344::**

+- IPv6 to IPv4 rules are defined based on ext-domain config.
+CGN will automatically derive corresponding IPv4 address from the Source and Destination addresses based on the calculation.
+In below example traffic towards 3601:d01:3344:5566::/64 will find the portion of IP represnting the IPv4 host and route traffic to it based on the routing rule in VRF1:

+**ext-domain-name ext1 ipv6-prefix 3601:d01:3344:5566::/64 ipv4-vrf VRF1**

+6. Make sure you have Routing Entry and Adjacency for the translated addresses:

+BLA-BLA-BLA